ruemangisa/rue-mangisa/README.md

 2. [Details on how the URL is used, if necessary].

 ## URL
-You can access the live project or important resources through this link: [Project URL](https://github.com/ruemangisa/rue-mangisa)
+You can access the live project or important resources through this link: https://github.com/ruemangisa/rue-mangisa

 ## License
 [Include license information, if applicable].